davidalvarezr/reddit-explorer/README.md

 ### Loading next results

-The API can only load a max amount of 25 posts.
-To load the next 25 posts, you have to pass the `after` param.
+The API can only load a max amount of 100 posts (the default is 25).
+To load the next posts, you have to pass the `after` param.
 You can find the value of the `after` in the previous response of the request you made, in `response.after`.
 It contains the `name` (`SubredditData.name`) of the last post in the previous call.